nexiality/documentation/systemvars/index.md

     <td>true</td>
     <td>false</td>
     <td>
-    Determine if Senry should run the current AUT exe in "Solo" mode (default) - which means to reuse existing instances if found.
+    Determine if Nexial should run the current AUT exe in "Solo" mode (default) - which means to reuse existing instances if found.
 This means that one could forcefully configure the AUT to run as a single instance, even when multiple <a href="../commands/desktop/useApp(appId)">desktop &raquo; <code>useApp(appId)</code></a> command was invoked.
 This is especially useful when dealing with an application that requires additional time